 Your company has decided to apply for message exchange with Customs

-Choose the method for implementing the message exchange
+Choose the method for message exchange

 - Read the service description for direct message exchange.

 - Read the Introduction to message exchange with Finnish Customs.